Jesus and Mary Chain

 “Do you know who she is?”

 “No, I don’t know,” he said.
 “I’m making a delivery to French River, coming up from Stratford.
 I thought I would go along the coast.
-Christ, I almost hit a dog down by Oyster Bed Bridge and now this.
-Next time I’m taking the highway.”
+Christ, I almost hit a dog down by Oyster Bed Bridge and now this.”

-JT put the woman in the front seat of his car and called in that he was going to try to find out where she lived and get her back to her home.
+JT put the woman in the front seat of his car and radioed that he was going to try to find out where she lived and get her back to her home.

 He turned the car’s heating on, directing the vents at her.